 The Tender Offeror confirmed that TSE Listed ETFs alone hold approximately 20.19% of the Company Shares, and the TSE Listed ETFs refrain, as a matter of policy, from tendering their shares in response to a tender offer regardless of the appropriateness of the transaction terms because the TSE Listed ETFs, by nature, focus on linking to indices.
-The Tender Offeror also requested that its financial advisor, Nomura Securities, estimate the number of the Company Shares held by Other Passive Index Funds, based on publicly available information and undisclosed data base information available by Nomura Securities.
+The Tender Offeror also requested that its financial advisor, Nomura Securities, estimate the number of the Company Shares held by Other Passive Index Funds, based on publicly available information and data base information made available by information vendors that provide various data including financial markets data.
 While it is impossible to ascertain the accurate number, and it would be difficult to provide an exact estimate, Nomura Securities provided a trial calculation that approximately 10% of the Company Shares are likely to be held by Other Passive Index Funds.
 The Tender Offeror assumes that since Other Passive Index Funds are also passive index funds, they are generally managed with a focus on linking to indices, and thus most refrain, as a matter of policy, from tendering their shares in response to a tender offer regardless of the appropriateness of the transaction terms.